Personal Critical Illness Insurance in Alberta

 How is the benefit taxed?

-Critical illness benefits paid to an individual on a personally-owned policy are received tax-free.
-This makes critical illness insurance one of the most tax-efficient sources of "emergency" capital available — you receive the full benefit amount without any tax owing.
-(Corporate-owned critical illness involves additional considerations covered on our Corporate-Owned Critical Illness Insurance page.)
+Critical illness benefits paid to an individual on a personally-owned policy come tax-free.
+That makes critical illness insurance one of the most tax-efficient sources of emergency capital available.
+You receive the full benefit amount with no tax owing.

 Should I get critical illness insurance or just save up an emergency fund?